MUMBAI, INDIA

 with Salsette Island clearly visible

-My father was born in Madras in the 1930s and would often speak about his time in India.
-He speaks fluent Hindi.
-My grandmother was a ballerina touring the world and a colonial.
+My father was born in Madras in the 1930s and would often speak about his time in India and some famous shooting parties in the bush.
+He speaks fluent Hindi, Swahili and German.
+My grandmother was a dancer touring the world fleetingly, also a colonial, married to a very inventive builder - who developed systems to cast blocks and panels that had unique properties.
 My father was raised in Bombay and Shimla (Simla), and educated at a private school in Kodaikanal and others in the 1940s.
-My Uncle Bill (Hulme-Smith) had a leather belting business in India.
-Hence, I have a soft spot for this part of the world.
+My Uncle Bill (Hulme-Smith) had a leather belting business in India for a time, but was also a civil engineer.
+Uncle Bill taught me to play chess.
+He had many brothers and sisters, most of whom I never met, but heard a lot about.
+Hence, I have a soft spot for this part of the world that at times set my imagination racing, I imagine much as Rudyard Kipling was inspired by his travels in this part of the world.
 See the pictures below.
 NK

 The name Mumbai is an eponym, etymologically derived from Mumba or Maha-Amba— the name of the Hindu goddess Mumbadevi, and Aai — mother in Marathi.
 The English name Bombay has its origins in the 16th century when the Portuguese arrived in the area and called the place with various names, which would finally take on the written form Bombaim, still common in current Portuguese use.
 After the British gained possession in the 17th century, it was anglicised to Bombay, although it was known as Mumbai or Mambai to Marathi and Gujarati-speakers, and as Bambai in Hindi, Urdu, and Persian.
 The name was officially changed to Mumbai in 1995, but the former name is still used by some of the city's inhabitants and famous institutions.